DevanshUpadhyay26/devanshupadhyay26/README.md

 ##  I'm a Student, Developer, and Gamer!

 - 🔭 I’m currently working on App Development!
-- 🌱 I’m currently learning in backend languages with some frameworks
+- 🌱 I’m currently learning backend languages with some frameworks
 - 🥅 2021 Goals: Contribute more to Open Source projects